-Shipping Labels 101: How to Create a Shipping Label and More
+Shipping Labels 101: How to Make a Shipping Label and More

 A shipping label… it’s just a sticker on a package, right?
 Actually, things aren’t quite that simple.
 As an e-commerce seller, have you ever stopped to really think about just how important a shipping label is?
 Your shipping labels are a crucial element of your supply chain, so having a good understanding of their value is critical.